fwinkelbauer/chunkyard/README.md

 ## Build

 - Install the .NET 6 SDK
-- Run `./make ci` to build and test the solution
+- Run `./make build` to build and test Chunkyard

 The `./make` script runs the project `./src/Chunkyard.Build`, a CLI tool which can be used to build, test and publish Chunkyard.
 You can type commands such as